dfalster/dfalster.github.io/source/_posts/2013-06-17-updating-my-online-identity.md

 - **[Orcid](http://orcid.org/0000-0002-9814-092X)**: Open, non-profit, registry
   of unique researcher identifiers, linking research activities and outputs to these identifiers.
+- **[ImpactStory](http://impactstory.org/ DanielFalster): captures the diverse impacts of your articles, datasets, software, and more.
 - **[LinkedIn](http://au.linkedin.com/in/danielfalster/)**: I find linked in
   quite frustrating, but it seems to have cornered the market in the online CV world.
 I started using this for connecting with people outside academia.